yevgenyivanov/Networking_Final_Project/README.md

-# Python Script README
+# Analysis of Attacks on Secure Messaging Applications (SIMs)
+This project is made after the paper 'Practical Traffic Analysis Attacks on Secure Messaging Applications' written by Alireza Bahramali∗ , Amir Houmansadr∗ , Ramin Soltani† , Dennis Goeckel‡ , and Don Towsley∗

+The main focus of this project is to offer a brief overview and key-point to the aforementioned paper, and dissect graphs and data generated based on sniffed .pcap files (using Wireshark utility tool) which will late be used as .csv files (which were created by converting the .pcap files using Wireshark  as well)
-This README file provides an overview of a Python script designed to analyze network packet data and generate various types of graphs.
-The script utilizes the Scapy library for network packet processing, pandas for data manipulation, numpy for numerical computations, and matplotlib for graph generation.
+A python script will be used in order generate various types of graphs by taking the relevant network packet data- by utilizing the 'Scapy' library for network packet processing, 'pandas' for data manipulation, 'numpy' for numerical computations, and 'matplotlib' for graph generation.
 The script reads data from CSV files containing network packet information and generates PDF function graphs, Inter-Message-Delay (IMD) graphs, and Complementary Cumulative Distribution Function (CCDF) graphs.
+Further elaboration on those graphs will be provided further below.

 ## Prerequisites